-Methodology: A sample size of 240 students was chosen using the stratified sampling technique.
+Methodology: We chose a sample size of 240 students using the stratified sampling technique.
 Data was obtained solely from primary sources using a structured questionnaire as the data collection instrument.
-A combination of frequency counts and simple percentages were used to analyze the data.
-Structural Equation Modelling (SEM) was employed to model the factors that influenced youth to become addicted to profane media content.
+We analyzed the data using a combination of frequency counts and simple percentages.
+We employed Structural Equation Modelling (SEM) to model the factors that influenced youth to become addicted to profane media content.

-Results:Football (49.5%) is the most favored genre among students, who watch television daily.
-News (12.5%) and comedy (10%) are the next most popular genres.
-WhatsApp (43%) is the most popular platform among the 73% of subscribers to a streaming service.
-Adult content (44.5%) and movies (34%) are the most popular content preferences, while web series are the least favored at only 4%.
+Results: The most preferred genre among students is football, at 49.5%, followed by news, 12.5%, and comedy, 10%.
+WhatsApp, at 43%, is the most preferred platform among 73% subscribers of streaming services.
+As far as content preference goes, adult content is the most preferred at 44.5%, followed by movies at 34%, while web series is the least preferred at 4% only.

-Conclusion: The study concluded that, football is the most favouredgenre among students, who watch television daily.
+Conclusion: The study concluded that football is the most favored genre among students who watch television daily.
 The study concludes that media content significantly contributes to the promotion of social vices.
-The study recommends that media regulatory board should implement stricter regulations to monitor and control the broadcast of explicit and harmful media content, particularly on streaming platforms and television.
+The study recommends that media regulatory boards should implement stricter regulations to monitor and control the broadcast of explicit and harmful media content, particularly on streaming platforms and television.